MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-existing-file.md

 ms.reviewer: jgerend
 ---

-# Deploy Azure Stack HCI version 22H2 using an existing configuration file
+# Deploy Azure Stack HCI version 22H2 using a configuration file

 > Applies to: Azure Stack HCI, version 22H2 (preview)

-This article discusses how to run the deployment tool using a configuration file you have created using the sample configuration file as a template.
+This article discusses how to run the deployment tool using a configuration file you create.

 This article assumes that you have already installed the Azure Stack HCI version 22H2 OS and have [set up the deployment tool](deployment-tool-new-file.md) previously.